lucacareddu/Azure-Multi-Modal-RAG/README.md

 - Azure AI Search for indexing and retrieval
 - Azure OpenAI for embedding models and chat models

+### New features:

-#### LangGraph multi-agents workflow to embed images present in pdfs into the text latent space.
+- LangGraph multi-agents workflow to embed images present in pdfs into the text latent space.

-#### DeepEval, Ragas, and personalized metrics to assess the RAG performance.
+- DeepEval, Ragas, and personalized metrics to assess the RAG performance.

-#### FastAPI + Gradio for a user-friendly RAG interface.
+- FastAPI + Gradio for a user-friendly RAG interface.